Tim-Liam-Hill/Acid/README.md

 ## Opcodes

 I realize that I may want an opcode for checking if S1 is empty.
 Could make things a bit easier (eg: lets you determine length of string without having to keep a count as you take in every char from user).

-TODO: determine the strings from which valid function names can be derived.

-Can't contain:

-* AAA
-* TTT
-* CAA
-* GTT
-* AAG
-* TTC
-* CAG
-* GTA

-Note: can't contain those as codons, so the function name: AAT AAA TAA is invalid but ATA AGA ATA is (even though it contains AAG from [2,4] the check is only at the codon boundary).

 Create util program that tells you if function name is problematic or not.
 Or maybe even generates palindromic funtion names of length n codons.